- How do I install Antfly?

 - How do I run a search query?

-- How do I use RAG with Ollama for AI-powered answers?
+- How do I use RAG with Termite for AI-powered answers?

 AntflyDB is a document database built on top of Raft for distribution, Pebble for persistance, Bleve for full text indexing, and SPANN for vector indexing.
 This guide will help you get started with setting up your AntflyDB instance!